cpbirch/balls/README.md

 2. Sound selection when build goes from Orange to Green.
 3. Toggle text rotation.
 4. Attraction/Repulsion for all the green balls.

+### Coming soon

+In the order in which they came to my head.

+	1. Controls for pulsating Red balls.
+(Red balls already pulsate, just no controls to toggle it.)
+	2. Custom ball colors.
+	3. Greater CI Server support (needs to be done, but not really interested atm).
+	4. Flame thrower/Ember effect/smoke/snow/rain (maybe, depends on performance)
+	5. Blame animations. (to be switched off by default)
+	6. Remove local storage dependency. (may move down on priority)
+	7. Webcam/Mic input.
+(I have a cunning plan)
+	8. Interactive balls. (low on priority, its a radiator first)
+	9. Statistics (Eg. who broke the most builds.
+If your team member, takes this personally, then .... switch if off.)
+	10. Highlight inactive builds. (and not just by making them gray).
+	11. Display FPS (this is easy, should have done it from the start).
+	12. Special animations for when A Build breaks way too many times.(Can build on this for other scenarios.)
+	13. Konami code.
+(Again, I have a cunning plan, and not just flipping the colors).
+	14. Shape morphing (Hmm...)
+	15. Pair ladder (I know...)

+Rewrite the entire thing in clojurescript.

 ### Supported CI Servers